 Many businesses require or sometimes come across instances when their customers pay for the product or service in advance.
+What does unearned revenue mean?
 Unearned revenue is income received but not yet earned, such as rent paid in advance or another advance payment received from customers.
 Therefore, unearned revenue is also often referred to as “advances from customers.”

 The reason behind requiring customers to pay before they receive a product is that a company can secure a sale, reducing the risk that customers will change their mind about a product, especially if it is custom.
 The customer, in turn, can secure a product or service at a specific price.
 The business also gets funds for the production of the product or purchase of materials required to provide a service.
 These funds will be circulating in the company and helping it to make money without having a significant capital.

 It is effortless to calculate how much-unearned revenue a company has, especially if the company adheres to the Generally Accepted Accounting Principles and uses a liability reporting method.
 Looking at the records of advance payments and adjusting entries, one can calculate the amount of revenue that is still considered a liability.

 This number will be recorded in the balance sheet under liabilities because the company still must perform a service or provide a product.
 The first step in the calculation is confirming the amount of money received in advance.
 A check, a sales invoice, or a purchase order can all be used for this.
 The sales invoice or the purchase order will not only tell the amount that was paid but also the number of months for which the payment is made.
 Adjusting entries will indicate how much has been earned at the moment of calculation/preparation of a report.